-At the moment it isn't possible to know whether a breast cancer will grow quickly and needs treatment, or will grow slowly, or not at all.
+At the moment it isn't possible to know whether a breast cancer will grow quickly and need treatment, or will grow slowly, or not at all.
 So, almost all women diagnosed have surgery to remove the cancer.
-Many also have radiotherapy, hormone therapy and chemotherapy.
+Many also have radiotherapy, hormone therapy or chemotherapy.

 For some women the treatment is unnecessary but at the moment doctors can't tell who needs treatment and who doesn't.

 Screening can also pick up changes in the lining of the breast ducts called ductal carcinoma in situ (DCIS).
 It isn't possible to tell whether DCIS will develop into a cancer or not.
-So, many women with DCIS also have breast cancer treatments.
+So, many women with DCIS also have surgery and radiotherapy or hormone therapy.

 A breast screening review in 2012 found that screening leads to around 4,000 women overdiagnosed in the UK each year.

 Exposure to radiation